tobiasjcat/WildBeyond/logs.md

 Next stop Calliope.
 A goblin dressed as a ladybug shakes a cup at us.
 Ernest the Monkey is playing the instrument.
 I and Oswald gave him buttons.
 The Calliope plays music that reflects the mood of the carnival.
 Ernest is in the body of his trained monkey Bubbles.
 Bubbles has the body.
 The body may be balding.
 Suddenly the Calliope starts playing discordant notes along with the regular notes.
 The discordant notes stop for a second and a person hiding in the shadows begins to run.
 I tripped them telekinetically and Oswald grabbed em.
 The target looks human but patting her down I felt feathers.
 It's the rebellious kenku who has been causing problems!
 She says she's on a mission to find her mission patron Zybilna.
 Her name is Kettlesteam.
 She wanted to cause a ruckus until the owners show her how to get to the feywild.
 We released her under the understanding that she would return after the big-top extravaganza.

 We were on the way to the feasting grounds when we passed a commotion at the Carousel.
 Diana Cloppington the centaur, is complaining the Carousel won't stop.
 She's quite upset that she can't fit onto the ride.
 Diana told Alexandra that she made a deal with a hag to be reunited with her lost warhorse and that's how she ended up as a centaur.
 A few of us forced our way to the center of the Carousel and were able to stop the gear mechanism to stop the Carousel.
 Diana told us that the unicorns on the Carousel were made by a hag and have powers of divination.
 If we name the unicorns we can talk to them.
 Four of them are partially named.
 Alexandra immediately figured out their names and we started riding them.
 They whispered mysterious things at us.
-Mine whispered with Oswald "Scabbatha Nightshade, granny Nightshade to some.
+Mine whispered with Oswald "Skabatha Nightshade, granny Nightshade to some.
 Has the things we seek, you must find her to get your things back.
 Her lair is a dead hollowed out tree in a sylvan forest.
 She's part of the hourglass coven with her sisters who she hates but needs."
 Diana tends to our wounds before we go.

 We arrive a the feasting orchard.
 The trees have fruit.
 There is a fairycake eating contest going on.
 Craig from goblin wresting is competing as well.
 Alexandra won after beating me out by a single cupcake.
 Overall we ate more than 40 cupcakes.